 The Trustfull project, funded by Stiftelsen för Strategisk Forskning (SSF), aims to show that formal techniques can be used in combination with intelligent static and dynamic program manipulation techniques at scale to significantly strengthen the security of real life application stacks.
 The focus is on software-based attacks: attacks manifested through software that affect the host systems in adversarial ways through bugs, vulnerabilities, and design deficiencies at any level in the software stack.

-The project brings together three groups, the group of Dam and Guanciale with deep experience in provable security and low level execution platforms from the previous SSF-supported PROSPER project, and the groups of Baudry and Monperrus, with extensive experience in large scale software engineering, software diversity, and automated program repair.
+The project brings together different research groups, the group of Dam and Guanciale with deep experience in provable security and low level execution platforms from the previous SSF-supported PROSPER project, and the groups of Baudry and Monperrus, with extensive experience in large scale software engineering, software diversity, and automated program repair.